gamemanual0/gm0/source/docs/software/concepts/finite-state-machines.rst

                }
                break;
            case LiftState.LIFT_EXTEND:
-               // check if the left has finished extending,
+               // check if the lift has finished extending,
                // otherwise do nothing.
                if (Math.abs(liftMotor.getPosition() - LIFT_HIGH) < 10) {
                    // our threshold is within